 Chairs and an audio system had been set up outside.

-And finally he did come down to begin reading from his newest, yet-to-be-published book.
+He finally came down to begin reading from his newest, yet-to-be-published book.
 Here he is, blurry, in the background.
 The outdoor crowd stood motionless while listening to his voice over the speaker system.

-I felt like I had stumbled across a cult gathering or a group of followers devoted to a preacher, a prophet or spiritual leader.
+I felt like I had stumbled across a cult gathering or a bunch of groupies devoted to a preacher, a prophet or spiritual leader.
 Or a Norse mythic hero.

 As I walked back to the metro station, I thought to myself – Is it any wonder we need our heros today more than ever?